-Unlike some cities, New Rochelle isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Rochelle are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Rochelle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Rochelle is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in New Rochelle who work in office and administrative support (11.44%), sales jobs (10.98%), and management occupations (10.73%).
+There are especially a lot of people living in New Rochelle who work in sales jobs (11.34%), management occupations (11.03%), and office and administrative support (11.02%).

 New Rochelle is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Like elsewhere in America, most people in New Rochelle use a private automobile to get to work.
 But notably, a substantial number of New Rochelle‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.